Senate looks to speed ahead on temporary funding to avert government shutdown through the holidays

 “No drama, no delay, no government shutdown.
 That’s our goal,” Senate Majority Leader Chuck Schumer said in a floor speech Wednesday morning.

-Senators were still negotiating how the bill could advance through the chamber, but Republican Whip John Thune, the no. 2 Republican, told reporters that there appeared to be little standing in the way of a vote later Wednesday.
+Senators were still negotiating how the bill could advance through the chamber, but Republican Whip John Thune, the No. 2 Republican, told reporters there appeared to be little standing in the way of a vote later Wednesday.

+“Everybody is really kind of ready to vote and fight another day,” he said.

 The spending package would keep government funding at current levels for roughly two more months while a long-term package is negotiated.
 It splits the deadlines for passing full-year appropriations bills into two dates: Jan.
 19 for some federal agencies and Feb.
 2 for others, creating two deadlines where there will be a risk of a partial government shutdown.